jbelke/healthiers/readme.md

 ### client
 * [react](https://facebook.github.io/react/) - for managing the UI
-* [semantic-ui](http://semantic-ui.com/) - to provide a nice looking and stable UI template with us writing minimal css
-* [semantic-ui-react](http://react.semantic-ui.com/) - to combine the above to into react components
 * [redux](http://redux.js.org/) - for predictable state management
 * [redux-observable](https://redux-observable.js.org/) - for predictable sideeffect